dequelabs/axe-website/about/index.md

 - Automated accessibility testing rules must work in all modern browsers
 - Automated accessibility testing rules must, themselves, be tested automatically

-## Getting Started

-The quickest way to pick up the aXe, is by using the extensions, available for [Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd) and [Firefox](https://addons.mozilla.org/en-us/firefox/addon/axe-devtools/).
-For developers, we recommend installing axe-core directly and [using it in your projects](/getting-started/#how-easy-is-axe-to-use).

 ## What is aXe?
 Deque System’s aXe (The Accessibility Engine) open source library is a lightweight (~100 KB), fast, portable JavaScript library that executes automated accessibility testing inside your testing framework or browser of choice.